Flooding & Floodplains

 The effects of flooding do not end when the water recedes.
 Flood Insurance can help you get back on your feet.

 Everyone living in a participating community of the National Flood Insurance Program (NFIP) can buy flood insurance.
 Harris County and the incorporated cities within the county are participants in the NFIP.
 Just because your home is not mapped within the 100-year floodplain does not mean that you are free from the potential to flood.
 FEMA Flood Insurance Rate Maps (FIRMs) show areas subject to flooding from a primary flooding source, typically major rivers, bayous and their tributaries, and are meant to help determine the risk of flooding for a property.
 However, flooding from sources that are not identified on the FIRMs is possible and occurs often in Harris County.
 Many homes flood because excess storm water cannot drain into a storm drainage system fast enough to prevent localized ponding from reaching the inside of a home.
 On a national basis, one-third of the flood loss claims are from property located outside of the mapped 1% (100-year) floodplain.
 This does not mean the FIRMs are wrong.
-It simply means that not all flooding sources are mapped and that more severe floods can occur than the ones mapped.
+It simply means that not all flooding sources are calculated when determining risk.

 Know Your Risk of Flooding